 The Community Council is also responsible for 7 children's play areas within the community, numerous open spaces and sports fields and has an Outdoor Adult Gym on the Gladstone Playing fields.
-The council has recently committed to ensuring that at least one piece of inclusive equipment is located in each of its play areas.
+The council has recently committed to ensuring that at least one piece of inclusive equipment is located in each of its play areas and has just awarded a contract to upgrade and improve the facilities at Mancot play area, a project that I have continued to support and am delighted that it is now coming to fruition.

 At the start of 2020 the Community Council invested in a completely new play area at Circular Drive in Ewloe which proved a major success.
-An official opening is still to be arranged.